SQ3R (Survery, Question, Read, Recite, Review)

 Just as teachers wish to have students INTERACT with them during a lecture, or INTERACT with them and other students during a discussion, so your child should understand that they should interact with the book or textbook.
 (The printed word is simply “talk written down.”)
 This is the process whereby they become ACTIVE, not passive, READERS.

-By interacting with the textbook, the reader asks questions of the text, brainstorms with it, tests the validity of evidence, draws logical conclusions, determines outcomes, recalls historical and literary movements, as well as time periods, as they effect the ideas in the passage, analyzes human behavior from studying the passage, role plays by putting him/herself in the position of the author or of any or every character in the passage, and visualizes the scenes or events which occur in the passage.
+By interacting with the textbook, the reader asks questions of the text, brainstorms with it, tests the validity of evidence, draws logical conclusions, determines outcomes, recalls historical and literary movements, as well as time periods as they affect the ideas in the passage, analyzes human behavior from studying the passage, role plays by putting him/herself in the position of the author or of any or every character in the passage, and visualizes the scenes or events which occur in the passage.
 These are only some of the ways a reader may interact with a passage.
 The interaction should be a conscious act.
 The reader should know exactly what his method is.
 The teacher or parent should aid the student-reader in making the interaction with the textbook a conscious technique.

 A formal method, which has had much success with readers since the 1930s, and which incorporates both prereading and interaction with the textbook is the SQ3R technique.